GeomScale/volesti/examples/general_sampling/README.md

 [AcceleratedBilliardWalk] KS Statistic: 0.0509159 [AcceleratedBilliardWalk] P-Value:      0.336792

-Results are also saved in a file after each sampling in order to save data in case of a crash.
+Results are also saved in a file after each sampling in order to save data in case of a crash and to make it easier to extract the results.
 The file is called benchmark_results.txt and should look like this:

 Dim, Method, Time(s), Points, ESS
 81, AcceleratedBilliardWalk, 0.248768, 10810, 638